klam2k20/Pulse/readme.md

 ## Overview

-Pulse is a robust social media application crafted using the advanced MERN stack.
+Pulse is a social media application crafted using the MERN stack.
 It offers a seamless user experience, allowing users to effortlessly register and update their profiles, create, edit, and delete posts, share their thoughts by commenting on other posts, show appreciation by liking posts, and keep up with their favorite users by following them.